 Create XY Scatter Chart with Tableau Public

-Open the sample file to view three columns: district, median household income, and grade levels (above/below national average for 6th grade Math and English test scores).
+If you wish to use the dataset from the scatter plot in Figure 5.35, you can download the sample Excel file.
+This data file consists of three columns: district, median household income, and grade levels (above/below national average for 6th grade Math and English test scores).
 The Notes tab explains how this data is based on the work of Sean Reardon et al. at the Stanford Education Data Archive, Motoko Rich et al. at The New York Times, Andrew Ba Tran at TrendCT, and the American Community Survey 2009-13 via Social Explorer.